rmarede/Blockopoly/src/README.md

 ---

   ## 3. Deploying the network

 Start by opening a terminal at *Blockopoly/src*.
-The first thing to do is to define the environment variables for the Fabric binaries and configurations.
-The following commands **must be executed in every new terminal session**, and the specified paths **will vary** based on the location of the Blockopoly repository on your filesystem.
-	`
-	export PATH=$HOME/go/Blockopoly/src/bin:$PATH
-	export FABRIC_CFG_PATH=$HOME/go/Blockopoly/src/config/
-	`

 Deploying the network with the preconfigured settings for the proposed work is a seamless process, as all necessary commands are encapsulated within scripts provided in the repository.
 Before running any script, ensure it is executable by modifying its permissions with the *chmod* command, in this case: `chmod +x script.sh`

 Then, booting the network is as simple as running one single command: `. script.sh boot`